ahmedmeshref/ecommerce-api-microservices/README.md

-# Microservices Demo Applications
+# Ecommerce Microservices Applications
 **Microservice implementation with Nodejs and MongoDB**

 There are 3 microservices and each has its own collection

 - **Users microservice:** Creates users and manages authentication
 - **Products microservice:** Creates products and manages product